 Outlining these elements will serve both to better motivate the professional and to assist them in deciding how to best undertake the work.
 After all, the professional knows lots of 'answers'; the problem lies in figuring out which ones are correct for this situation.
 The more information you can provide them about what you really need, the better they can match their knowledge to your specific concerns.

 The second aspect involves determining the parameters of the job.
-This will include items such as desired timeframe for completion, available support system, treatment of expenses, and needs for reporting and approvals.
-All of these will need to be discussed and negotiated with the professional, many of whom are accustomed to exercising virtual autonomy and independent control over their work.
+This will include items such as desired timeframe for completion, available support system, treatment of

 Professional Help?